giuseppe99barchetta/SuggestArr/README.md

 - **[Jellyseer](https://github.com/Fallenbagel/jellyseerr)**: A companion tool to help automate media requests for Jellyfin.
 - **[TMDb API](https://www.themoviedb.org/documentation/api)**: A popular API for retrieving movie and TV show information.

-## Environment Variables
-The project uses the following environment variables that can be passed via the Docker Compose file or set manually:
-- `TMDB_API_KEY`: Your TMDb API key.
-- `JELLYFIN_API_URL`: The URL of your Jellyfin instance.
-- `JELLYFIN_TOKEN`: The API token for accessing Jellyfin.
-- `JELLYSEER_API_URL`: The URL of your Jellyseer instance.
-- `JELLYSEER_TOKEN`: The API token for accessing Jellyseer.
-- `MAX_SIMILAR_MOVIE`: (Optional) The maximum number of similar movies to download.
-Default is 3, with a max limit of 20.
-- `MAX_SIMILAR_TV`: (Optional) The maximum number of similar TV shows to download.
-Default is 2, with a max limit of 20.
-- `CRON_TIMES`: (Optional) Your preferred cron schedule otherwise it runs at midnight.
-- `JELLYSEER_USER`: (Optional) Your preferred user to make Movie or TV Show request to Jellyseer.
-Otherwise it use the admin profile.
-- `JELLYSEER_USER_NAME`: (Optional) The username of the Jellyseer user to authenticate requests.
-- `JELLYSEER_USER_PSW`: (Optional) The password for the Jellyseer user to authenticate requests.

 ## Docker Usage

 You can run the project using Docker Compose for easy setup and execution.